 Research and Development expenses.
-Research and Development (R&D) expense for the year ended December 31, 2016 was \$3.9 million, compared to \$5.3 million for the year ended December 31, 2015, a decrease of \$1.4 million.
+Research and Development (R&D) expense for the year ended December 31, 2016 was approximately \$3.9 million, compared to approximately \$5.3 million for the year ended December 31, 2015, a decrease of \$1.4 million.
 R&D expenses decreased mainly due to the completion of a clinical human study in 2015 for MAT9001.
 In 2016, significant resources have been targeted to MAT2301 and MAT2501, limiting resources spent on MAT9001.
-We expect R&D expenses to increase during 2017 as we move our development programs forward, increase our headcount and finance our new laboratory and manufacturing facility.

 General and Administrative expenses.
 General and administrative expense for the year ended December 31, 2016 was \$4.3 million compared to \$4.8 million for the year ended December 31, 2015, a decrease of \$0.5 million.
 The decrease in general and administrative expense was primarily due to decreases in employee compensation, legal and accounting fees.
-We forecast increases in these areas in 2017 mainly related to expenses associated with being a public company on a national stock exchange.